DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

    <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Map TextField In.png" width="60%"></img>

-You can then ask the MetaBot to execute the decision
+You can then ask the MetaBot to execute the decision:

 * Click the *Run Decision* button.
 This will highlight it in red
 * Set the 'Select Action' field to *Click*